ScilifelabDataCentre/OrderPortal/README.md

 | ARCHIVED    | The order has been archived, no longer visible.      |

-**Implementation note**: The states and allowed transitions should be defined in a configuration file (e.g. YAML) for each facility.
+**Implementation note**: The states and allowed transitions should be defined in a databse or configuration file (e.g. YAML) for each facility.
 This allows a facility to define other states than the default ones.
 It also allows new states to be added to an existing setup.
 The question whether current states should be possible to remove is left for a